andreacarotti99/Exam-Results-Management-System-Dynamic/README.md

 # TIW - Exam Verbalization Website
-Progetto per il corso Tecnologie informatiche per il Web @ Politecnico di Milano.
+Project for the course "Information technologies for the Web" @ Politecnico di Milano.

-Versione in Javascript
+### Javascript Version